 MSc, PhD, CSci, FHEA, FCPodS (Lon), FFPM RCPS(Glas)

-Dr Padhiar held a post of a Consultant Podiatric Surgeon at The Royal London Hospital between 1991 and 2011.
-He has a private practice at The London Independent Hospital.
+Prof Padhiar held a post of a Consultant Podiatric Surgeon at The Royal London Hospital between 1991 and 2011.
+He has a private practice at BMI The London Independent Hospital.

 He is also on the Editorial Board of the Sports Medicine section of Grand Rounds, the online medical journal and is also on the review panel for SEM and Foot Surgery journals.

 Nat Padhiar is a keen sportsman continuing to play cricket, tennis and taking part in endurance sport (34 marathons).
 He has represented Uganda School boys at cricket.

 In his professional capacity he has been part of the medical team and has attended World Student Games (1991), Commonwealth Games (2002), Island Games (2003), Everest Marathon (1993,1995), Mongolian Sunrise to Sunset Marathon (2001-2003), Daily Telegraph/British Brain & Spine Foundation London Marathon Team (1999-2007), London Triathlon (2005) and London 2012 Olympic & Paralympic Games (2012).
 Nat Padhiar was the Clinical Lead and Team Leader for Podiatry at The London 2012 Games and was based in the Polyclinic, Olympic Village in Stratford for the entire period of Olympic & Paralympic Games 2012.
-Many clubs refer their sportsmen to Dr Padhiar at his private clinic at BMI London Independent Hospital.
+Many clubs refer their sportsmen to Prof Padhiar at his private clinic at BMI The London Independent Hospital.